Priyanshi-Rai/Number_playing/README.md

 ## About The Project

+This project is a website with the motto of providing precise and quality content to the students about the opportunitoes and resources we are surrounded in today's digital world

-Having a website with friendly interface is a dream of every college student where they can get all the useful information about their career and if the website is created **by the students , for the student and to the student** is like free extra cheese on the pizza.
+Having a website with friendly interface is a dream of every student where they can get all the useful information about their career and if the website is created **by the students , for the student and to the student** , it fulfill all the needs.

 _You may be thinking why we need it:_
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others instead of searching where and what to do.